AlexProgrammerDE/SoulFire/README.md

 ## 🍿 Version support

-ServerWrecker supports many version of Minecraft, including releases, april fools snapshots, beta, alpha, classic (including [CPE](https://wiki.vg/Classic_Protocol_Extension)) and even Minecraft Bedrock edition, and that includes every single subversion, not just a few specific versions.
+SoulFire supports many version of Minecraft, including releases, april fools snapshots, beta, alpha, classic (including [CPE](https://wiki.vg/Classic_Protocol_Extension)) and even Minecraft Bedrock edition, and that includes every single subversion, not just a few specific versions.

 You can find a up-to-date list of supported versions in [VERSIONS.md](./VERSIONS.md).